DanMckenna/My-Portfolio-Repository/README.md

-# Hiya!
+# Dan's Portfolio Repository
-# My name is Daniel Mckenna and this is my personal code repository showcasing demonstration projects and samples that I have worked on
+This is my personal code repository showcasing demonstration projects and samples that I have worked on